GabriellBP/portfolio/about.md

 image: /assets/img/about-8.png
 ---

-The "Best Jekyll Theme by a Mile".

-**Gabriel** hails from Maceió-AL. He is studying computer science at the Federal University of Alagoas - Campus A.C.
+**Gabriel** hails from Maceió-AL. He's a computer technician by the [Federal Institute of Alagoas] and nowadays he's studying computer science at the [Federal University of Alagoas] - Campus A.C.
 Simões.
-Currently he is working on [edge] as a junior developer is your presence on the web.
-It gives you a *blog* that is suitable for both prose and technical documentation, a *portfolio* to showcase your projects, and a beautiful *resume* template that looks amazing on the web and in print.
+Currently, he's working on [Edge] as a junior developer and on [IC] - Institute of Computation, as a professor assistant of Internet and Web (a Computer Science discipline).
+His main interest areas are *development* and *data science*.

 {:.lead}
 ![Screenshot](assets/img/about/eniac1-8.png){:.lead srcset="/assets/img/about/eniac1-8.png 1920w, /assets/img/about/eniac1-8@0,5x.png 960w, /assets/img/about/eniac1-8@0,25x.png 480w" data-width="1920" data-height="1406"}